-Appearances by Mac Scorpio are a rare treat on General Hospital but in the real world, beloved actor John J York is celebrating a major milestone.
+Appearances by Mac Scorpio are a rare treat on General Hospital, like the one we just got of him confronting Peter August, but in the real world, beloved actor John J York is celebrating a major milestone.

 Happy Birthday, John J York

 That’s because he was born on December 10, 1958, in Chicago, Illinois, which means that this talented performer is turning 63 years old today!
 York’s initial plan to play professional football was derailed thanks to a diagnosis of ulcerative colitis.

 He attended Wisconsin’s University of Whitewater where he studied marketing but York eventually dropped out and returned to his home state where he studied acting under Edward Kaye-Martin.
 He made his stage debut at the Wisdom Bridge Theatre where he appeared in such plays as Picnic, Loss of Roses, Career, and Golden Boy.